BROADSoftware/hdfsmirror/README.md

-# hdfsmirror.py
+# hdfsmirror

-hdfsmirror is a small project aimed to copy file tree from local to HDFS and reverse.
+hdfsmirror is a small project aimed to copy files tree from local to HDFS and reverse.

+It is made of two python script: hdfsput.py and hdfsget.py, who shared the same logic and behavior

 It behave by comparing source and target tree and perform the following.

 * Files existing on the source, but not on the target will be copied.
-Modification time of the target is adjusted to the source value
+Modification time of the target is adjusted to the source value. owner, groups and permission will be adjusted if such parameters are provided.

 * Files existing on the target but not on the source will not be affected.

-* Files existing on the target and on the source will not be affected.
-If they differs by size or by modification time, this will be notified in the report.
+* Files existing on the target and on the source will be compared by size and modification time.
+If they differ by one of theses values, target will be replaced if the `--force` switch is set.
+A backup will be performed before if the `--backup` switch is set.

 A key point is hdfsmirror can works using multi-threading, thus dramatically improve performances on local to HDFS transfer.

 ## Installation

-Currently, hdfsmirror.py is not packaged.
+Currently, hdfsmirror is not packaged.
 So the only way to install it is to clone this project.

 Then, you must install some dependencies: